My front yard a federally protected wilderness area?

 A woman seated alone near the counter raised her head when I walked in.
 She looked like Petra, and though I didn’t think Petra’s beauty could be improved, this woman looked like an enhanced version.

+As I looked at her, and she at me, she showed no expression or discomfort about the prolonged mutual evaluation.
 I like these situations because an interaction is more likely.
 Rarely does anything come of it, but it’s almost always a pleasant encounter.

 After ordering my drink, I positioned myself to talk to her, but to my surprise, she spoke first.